nirbar/PanelSwWixExtension/README.md

 ## WiX Elements

 - Immediate Actions:
+  - *DiskSpace*: Calculate available disk space for a target directory
   - *CertificateHashSearch*: Find a certificate has in local system MY store.
   - *Evaluate*: Evaluate mathematical expressions and store result in property.
   - *SetPropertyFromPipe*: Allows setting property from a pipe.